The self-paced MCAT prep class: smart option?

 Earlier start; more time

 If you’re anxious to begin your MCAT prep, the self-paced MCAT prep class offers you the chance to spread your study across several months’ time.
-Rather that waiting until the end of junior year, you can start absorbing essential materials now, and get the content under your belt earlier.
+Rather that waiting until the end of junior year, you can start taking Princeton MCAT prep or Kaplan MCAT prep now, and get the content under your belt earlier.
 That way, you can still leave plenty of time on school breaks or at the end of Winter semester to give you extra time to devote to the sections that are most challenging.

-Is there a downside with a self-paced MCAT prep class?
+Is there a downside with an online self-paced MCAT prep class?

-The main drawback to the MCAT self-study approach is obvious: if you don’t have a set schedule for attending classes, you’ll have to motivate yourself to come up with a study schedule.
+The main drawback to the MCAT training online is obvious: if you don’t have a set schedule for attending classes, you’ll have to motivate yourself to come up with a study schedule.
 If you’re self-motivated and distraction-free, this may not be an obstacle for you.

 If you want to get started this semester, check out the two best self-paced MCAT prep classes: Kaplan and Princeton Review.
 They both offer premedFAQ discounts, so make sure to use our links here, or on our main page.

-Now’s the time to make a plan and decide if the self-paced MCAT class option is right for you.
+Now’s the time to make a plan and find the best online MCAT prep course for you.
 If it is, there’s no time like the present to get started!

 Check out these other MCAT prep-related posts: